Nina Chhita: The Healers of Harlem, Gebunden

 Klappentext

-The story of the Harlem Hospital is entwined with the history of desegregation and the Civil Rights Movement.
-In this unique interdisciplinary history, Chhita chronicles the Harlem Hospital from its beginnings as a small hospital in the late-19th century to its present as a world class medical facility.
+The story of the Harlem Hospital is entwined with the history of desegregation and the Civil Rights Movement in America.
+In this unique interdisciplinary history, Chhita chronicles the Harlem Hospital from its beginnings as a small hospital in the late-19th century to the day it saved Dr. MArtin Luther King Jr.'s life to its present form as a world class medical facility.
 She focuses on four Black women who were instrumental in the long struggle to demolish racist barriers in the hospital and overcome anti-Black bias against its work after integration.

 Chhita spent years doing interviews and painstaking archival research, and the book features many previously unpublished primary sources which she skillfully weaves into a story of personal and collective struggle and triumph.